• Skip to primary navigation

 ×

 Being creative in your home to maximize your space is the easiest and most cost-effective way to organize your home.
-I found this to be true when organizing my very home before our kitchen remodel.
-To help you get inspired, I am going to share how we transformed half of our hall closet into a pantry.
+I found this true when organizing my home before our kitchen remodel.
+To help you get inspired, I will share how we transformed half of our hall closet into a pantry.
 Here we go.

 First, let me explain the layout of my home.
-My foyer and kitchen are right next to each other, and we have a large closet in the hall (5 feet by 4 feet).
+My foyer and kitchen are next, and we have a large closet in the hall (5 feet by 4 feet).
 The entry to my kitchen is just to the left of the closet.
-So, since I needed a pantry and didn't want to walk from the basement all the time, I decided to transform hall closet into a pantry.
+So, since I needed a pantry (Affiliate Link) and didn't want to walk from the basement all the time, I decided to transform the hall closet into a pantry (Affiliate Link).

-A while ago, I installed shelving for gloves and other things, so instead of removing them, I decided to use them in my pantry and add bins to the wall next to them.
-The shelving wall unit goes from the very bottom to above the top of the closet door, which gives me a boatload of space to store various narrow items.
+A while ago, I installed shelving (Affiliate Link) for gloves and other things, so instead of removing them, I decided to use them in my pantry (Affiliate Link) and add bins to the wall next to them.
+The shelving (Affiliate Link) wall unit goes from the bottom to above the top of the closet door, which gives me a boatload of space to store various narrow items.

 7 essential things to transform a foyer closet into a pantry